adamjtaylor/tablet-classification/manuscript.md

 ### Samples

 Samples were selected from commercially available of-the-shelf products and purchased from a local supplier.
-Their names, active ingredients, listed excipients and MHRA product license numbers are included in Table @tbl:samples
+Their names, active ingredients, listed excipients and MHRA product license numbers are included in Table @tbl:samples.

 | Type | Product name | Active ingredients| Listed excipients | MHRA licence |